 Thursday, 6-7:30pm. $15.
 The Dance Complex.

-Join the JAE Company Dancers for their Thursday night class.
-This is a fast-paced modern class, based in Horton with Afro-Haitian and jazz influences.
-Each class starts center with some traditional Horton exercises (roll downs, flat backs), moving into longer center combinations involving side/lateral/front T's, turns, spirals, and the like.
+This is a fast-paced modern class based in Horton with Afro-Haitian and jazz influences.
+Each class starts in the center with some traditional Horton exercises (roll downs, flat backs), moving into longer center combinations.
 Next, dancers go across the floor.
-Class will either finish there, or conclude with a modern-based combination Jean dreams up, maybe that lasts only for that evening, or maybe that ends up incorporated into a future JAE performance.
-Or, maybe something totally different will happen!
-But we can promise that you'll sweat and work on some serious modern technique.
+Class will either finish there, or conclude with a modern-based combination.
+You'll sweat and work on some serious modern technique.

-Jean’s pedagogy is based upon a strong foundation in ballet, Horton technique and Haitian folkoric dance.
-Developed by Lester Horton, Horton technique emphasizes a whole body, anatomical approach to dance that includes flexibility, strength, coordination and body and spatial awareness to enable unrestricted, dramatic freedom of expression.
-Jean’s alma mater, Alvin Ailey American Dance Theatre, is known for its strong use of Horton technique, derived from Ailey’s studies with Lester Horton who was his most significant artistic and pedagogical influence.
+Jean’s practice is based on a strong foundation in ballet, Horton technique, and Haitian folkoric dance.
+Developed by Lester Horton, Horton technique emphasizes a whole body, anatomical approach to dance that uses flexibility, strength, coordination and body and spatial awareness to enable unrestricted, dramatic freedom of expression.
+Jean’s alma mater, Alvin Ailey American Dance Theatre, is known for its strong use of Horton technique, derived from Ailey’s studies with Lester Horton, who was his most significant artistic and pedagogical influence.

-Beyond technique, however, it is Jean’s philosophical approach to teaching dance that is so noteworthy.
-Jean’s dance classroom provides a uniquely positive and affirming atmosphere in which every student (regardless of their ability and prior training) is deemed inherently capable and artistic.
-Jean also creates a highly rigorous and challenging environment in which he has the same expectations of every student—to achieve his/her best through personal expression.
-Jean’s gift as a teacher is that dancers of all abilities leave the same class feeling that they have had a successful experience, regardless of whether they are a beginning or advanced dancer.
+Beyond technique, Jean’s dance classroom provides a uniquely positive and affirming atmosphere in which every student (regardless of ability and prior training) is deemed inherently capable and artistic.
+Jean creates a highly rigorous and challenging environment in which he has the same expectations of every student: to achieve their best through personal expression.
+Jean’s gift as a teacher is that all dancers leave the same class feeling that they have had a successful experience, regardless of whether they are a beginning or advanced dancer.